okd-project/okderators-catalog-index/README.md

 Within RedHat OpenShift, the private catalog contains distributions of opensource projects to suit a variety of standard workflow requirements.
 For example, [OpenShift Pipelines](https://docs.openshift.com/pipelines/latest/about/about-pipelines.html) is an OpenShift-tuned distribution of the opensource project [Tekton](https://tekton.dev/).

-Similary, this public catalog contains packaged solutions to common usecases, based off opensource projects.
+Similarly, this public catalog contains packaged solutions to common use cases, based off opensource projects.

 In many cases we will use the same code and packaging that adapts operators for OpenShift but altered to remove trademarked branding related to RedHat.

 ## Why do you need OKD-adapted operators/applications?
-Compared to many other Kubernetes distributions, OKD has additional security restrictions, assumptions and fetures that mean an operator or application that would work "out of the box" on a more vanilla Kubernetes distribution, does not function on OKD.
+Compared to many other Kubernetes distributions, OKD has additional security restrictions, assumptions and features that mean an operator or application that would work "out of the box" on a more vanilla Kubernetes distribution, does not function on OKD.
 For example, additional security profiles may need to be applied, or MachineConfigs applied to add node features.

 ## Contributing
 This is a test project and we are seeking contributors.
-Please join the OKD Development Working Group or reach out on Slack in #openshift-users.
+Please join the OKD Development Working Group or reach out on Slack in #okd-dev.